 - Papers must have been submitted for credit as part of a course taken in the prior academic year, and may include both research papers and policy memoranda.

-Submissions for the essay prize must be submitted by TBD to KissingerCenter@jhu.edu.
+The 2022 application deadline is May 17.
+Submissions for the essay prize must be submitted to KissingerCenter@jhu.edu.